-The proportion of adults reporting eating the recommended 5 a day fruit or vegetable portions have fallen slightly but not significantly when compared to 2008/09 (earliest period for which data is available)
+The proportion of adults reporting eating the recommended 5 a day fruit or vegetable portions the previous day has fluctuated since 2016

 Prevention of health harming behaviour and promotion of healthy behaviour is a priority.
 However, support for those with unhealthy lifestyles, in particularly obesity and alcohol misuse, also needs to be provided.

 Physical inactivity, diet and obesity levels are also significant burden of disease risk factors.
 If the trend of inactivity and eating less fruit and vegetables continues, by 2025 two thirds of the adult population in Wales will be overweight or obese.
 However, those in the most deprived areas are less likely than those in the least deprived areas to drink above the recommended guidelines.
-The cost of physical inactivity to Wales is estimated to be £650 million per year[ix].
+The cost of physical inactivity to Wales is estimated to be £650 million per year.
 As well as helping to reduce levels of obesity, increasing levels of physical activity has beneficial consequences in terms of increasing peoples’ healthy lifespans.
 It is widely recognised that several of the key health issues faced by Wales (and other countries) are considered to be ‘preventable’ (Chief Medical Officer Annual Report 2013-14 & 2014-15).
 These include many of the chronic conditions that insufficient physical activity contributes to, such as cardiovascular disease, Type 2 diabetes, chronic kidney disease, some cancers, osteoporosis and arthritis.
 Because of the extent of, and harms caused by, obesity.

 Use of the natural environment to help improve physical fitness and reduce obesity can support social resilience by providing opportunities for interaction and engagement (see our ‘Living in isolation and access to service‘ topic for further information).
 This helps build social cohesion, along with improving mental well-being and increased physical activity, both of which are of particular benefit in more deprived areas, where social resilience is often at a lower level.

-In the model for tackling substance misuse which is presented below, every aspect is important.
-While we have been good at treatment and support, there is a recognised need to improve early intervention, prevention and also recovery.
+In comparing our support to tackle substance misuse with accepted models, we have found ourselves to be good at treatment and support, but there is a recognised need to improve early intervention, prevention and also recovery.